 “Thus, we foresee that the project will benefit wood biorefineries in two ways: by indicating ways of reducing damages to machinery and to pulp and paper caused by the lipophilic compounds, and by creating potential for developing side chains producing high-value added products”.

-To carry out the project, the Bio4Energy team leading the project will draw on analytical and genetic resources of the Umeå Plant Science Centre, as well as the Swedish Metabolomics Centre and the Swedish NMR Centre.
+To carry out the project, the Bio4Energy team will draw on analytical and genetic resources of the Umeå Plant Science Centre, as well as the Swedish Metabolomics Centre and of the Swedish NMR Centre.
 The first two are based at Umeå in northern Sweden at the joint campuses of Umeå University and SLU at Umeå, whereas the third is part of the University of Gothenburg, in the west of Sweden.